Featured Accessible Playground: Toms River Field of Dreams Sports Complex

 Having an idea is one thing, but putting together a plan and executing the steps to turn that idea into reality is something completely different.
 What started as just two parents looking for an inclusive recreation space for their son, Gavin, has now turned into a family’s commitment to children and adults with disabilities and an incredible, all-in-one sports and play complex.

 We believe that this design came together in a unique and special way, in a place of passion and commitment for the people who would be using the park and playground.
-Rather than being designed by a landscape architect, it came from two parents — Christian and Mary Kane — who dreamed of a safe and exciting space for their son.
+Rather than being designed by a landscape architect, it came from two parents — Christian and Mary Kane — who dreamed of a safe and exciting space for their son that was not isolating like some of the other playgrounds or areas they experienced in the past.
 This was both exciting but also nerve-wracking because such an important mission needed to succeed.

 “When the Kane family first came to MRC with their idea, the complex started out as just a Challenger Baseball Field, but it turned into a big sports complex pretty quickly.”